KIT-Workflows/DFT-VASP/README.md

 # DFT-VASP
 The DFT-VASP WaNo is a user-friendly tool that enables the performance of Density Functional Theory calculations using the widely-used VASP code without the need for a thorough understanding of VASP's functionalities and specifications.
 It offers a variety of methods and only requires the `POSCAR` file as mandatory input, with all other VASP input files being generated or loaded automatically.
 The commonly generated outputs include the `OUTCAR`, `CONTCAR`, `CHGCAR`, and `POTCAR` files and a lightweight, human-readable database in the `yml` extension, named `vasp_results`, that contains key information about the simulation.

 Figure 1 illustrates the layout of the DFT-VASP WaNo, which features the `INCAR`, `KPOINTS`, Analysis, and Files-Run tabs.
-The `INCAR` tab allows the user to define the input parameters for the `INCAR` file and can be easily modified to accommodate additional input parameters by adding the necessary flags in the XML file.
+The `INCAR` tab allows the user to define the input parameters for the `INCAR` file.
+It can be easily modified to accommodate additional input parameters by adding the necessary flags in the XML file.
 The remaining tabs, `KPOINTS`, Analysis, and Files-Run, enable the creation of the `KPOINTS` file and provide tools for performing DOS and Bader Charge Analysis, respectively.
 The Files-Run tab also controls the VASP compilation types (vasp_std, vasp_gam, and vasp_ncl) and allows the user to load the POSCAR file as an option, the `INCAR`, `POTCAR`, and `KPOINTS` files too.

 ![DFT-VASP WaNo GUI](https://raw.githubusercontent.com/KIT-Workflows/DFT-VASP/main/DFT-VASP_paramters.png)

 **Fig 1** The DFT-VASP WaNo enables the performance of Density Functional Theory (DFT) calculations using the VASP code.
 It features an automated process for generating the `POTCAR` file after reading the `POSCAR` file.
-The user interface allows setting the `KPOINTS` and `INCAR` files and allows loading these input files in the Files-Run tab.
+The user interface allows setting the `KPOINTS` and `INCAR` files and loading these input files in the Files-Run tab.

 ## 1. Python Setup
-To get this WaNo up and running on your available computational resources, make sure to have the below libraries installed on Python 3.6 or newer.
+To get this WaNo up and running on your available computational resources, have the below libraries installed on Python 3.6 or newer.

 ```
 1. Atomic Simulation Environment (ASE).